Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 4. **Trigger an initial Release**

-   - In the **DEV** Data Factory portal, navigate to Pipelines and open the "P_Ingest_MelbParkingData" pipeline.
+   - In the **DEV** Data Factory portal, navigate to Pipelines and open the "P_Ingest_ParkingData" pipeline.
    - In the top left corner, open the git drop down and create a Dev branch by clicking in "New Branch".
    - Once the Dev branch is created, select the branch from the drop-down list and make a change in the Description fields from one of the pipeline tasks.
    - Save the pipeline.